FrancuRazvan/FrancuRazvan/README.md

 - 👀 I’m interested in FrontEnd and BackEnd developing.
 - 🌱 I’m currently learning both, FrontEnd and BackEnd.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 Email : francurazvan@gmail.com

 <!---
 FrancuRazvan/FrancuRazvan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.